Sale of a Business – Sales Tax Impact

 Buying and selling a business can be structured to be tax-free from the standpoint of federal income taxes through the merger and other reorganization provisions of the Internal Revenue Code.

-California imposes a sales tax where six requirements are met:
+California sales tax on sale of business assets imposes a sales tax where six requirements are met:

 A “retailer” includes every seller who makes any retail sale of tangible personal property and every person engaged in the business of making sales for storage, use, or other consumption.
 The sales tax is also imposed where more than two “retail sales” are made within a 12-month period.